Skip to content

 • A connection back to the GitHub repository

-• Open the repository page in GitHub.
+• Open your learner-owned practice repository in GitHub.

 • Click the green Code button.